Welcome to today's edition of the Rush 24-7 podcast.

 Dan, did you read what I said?

-Dan, you got to be careful.
+Dan, you got to be careful when you want me to notice you.

 And you're an idiot.

-I pointed out that men, society looks at aging men and they get more distinguished.
+I pointed out that men, society, looks at aging men and they get more distinguished.

 I said it's unfair.